Patient-reported outcome measures, stored in the clinical record, help physicians optimize treatment.

 “PROMS are indeed not yet in widespread use,” she says.
 “They are new, and NCQA wants to help determine best workflows to minimize burden to the clinical team.”

-Using PROMs is costly and time-consuming for both the physician’s office and the patient, says Henry B. Ellis Jr., MD, an assistant professor in the department of orthopedic surgery at the University of Texas Southwestern Medical Center
+Using PROMs is costly and time-consuming for both the physician’s office and the patient, says Henry B. Ellis Jr., MD, a pediatric orthopedic surgeon with the Texas Scottish Rite Hospital for Children in Frisco, north of Dallas.

 “We oftentimes try to balance efficiency with customer service — who wants timely care and quality that can be followed and tracked through PROMs,” Ellis says.